ealeksandrov/ealeksandrov.github.io/_posts/2013-09-12-restful-api-with-nodejs-plus-mongodb.markdown

 http http://localhost:1337/api/userinfo Authorization:'Bearer TOKEN'
 {% endhighlight %}

-__Attention!__ On production always use HTTPS, it is implicit by OAuth 2 specification.
+__Attention!__ On production always use HTTPS, it is implicit in OAuth 2 specification.
 And do not forget to do correct password hashing.
 Let me remind that you can find the working example at the repository on [GitHub](https://github.com/ealeksandrov/NodeAPI).

-To start example project you should run `npm install` in project root, then run `mongod`, `node dataGen.js` (wait for completion), and then `node server.js`.
+To start example project, you should run `npm install` in project root, then run `mongod`, `node dataGen.js` (wait for completion), and then `node server.js`.

-If any part of the article is worth to be described more clearly, please post a comment.
+If any part of the article is worth to be described more clearly, please contact me by email or twitter.

 To summarize, I want to say that node.js is a great, convenient server solution.
 MongoDB document-oriented approach is a very unusual, but certainly a useful tool.
 It also has a lot of features that I have not used yet.
 Node.js has a very large community and there are many open-source projects that come along.
 For example, the creator of the oauth2orize and passport.js, Jared Hanson makes wonderful projects that facilitate the implementation of the most well-protected systems.